 The advent of refrigeration and improved food storage capabilities changed kitchen output dramatically, enabling home cooks to prepare food in advance and run their residential kitchens more efficiently.
-As food science advanced, researchers developed preservatives to further extend the shelf life of food and perishable ingredients.
+As food science advanced, researchers developed preservatives further to extend the shelf life of food and perishable ingredients.

-The longstanding tradition of cooking from scratch was all but abandoned by many home cooks, as busy families embraced the convenience of processed foods and shelf-stable goods.
+The longstanding tradition of cooking from scratch was all but abandoned by many home cooks as busy families embraced the convenience of processed foods and shelf-stable goods.
 As consumer values evolve, a modern food renaissance is again reinventing Americans’ approach to dining.

 Meal Delivery Kits – The Industry

 Among young eaters, shifting values currently trend toward healthy eating and sustainable food sourcing.
 Some of the processed products that helped past generations cope with family food responsibilities are unacceptable to young home cooks.
 At the same time, modern lifestyles demand the same ease and convenience that make processed foods attractive.
-The latest wave of culinary convenience, meal kits have caught on with socially conscious young American shoppers, because the packaged recipe kits bridge the gap between simple preparation and healthy, high-quality fare.
+The latest wave of culinary convenience, meal kits, have caught on with socially conscious young American shoppers because the packaged recipe kits bridge the gap between simple preparation and healthy, high-quality fare.

 Will home meal delivery services from companies like Blue Apron, Plated, Freshly, and others prevail, or does in-store pick-up represent the future of the meal kit industry?

-Convenience, Quality and Nutrition – Home Cooks Want all Three
+Convenience, Quality, and Nutrition – Home Cooks Want all Three

 Food research highlights noted differences between each generation’s approach to dining.
 Overall, recent generations are more inclined to eat out than their parents and grandparents are.
 As a result, millennials and young people spend less on food at home than past generations did.
-Convenience is very important to this group of young consumers, so members of the demographic purchase more prepared, and ready-to-eat foods than older shoppers do.
-Meal delivery kits fill a niche enabling young home cooks to embrace cooking from scratch, without devoting precious time to menu-planning, tedious grocery shopping, and recipe trial and error.
+Convenience is very important to this group of young consumers, so members of the demographic purchase more prepared and ready-to-eat foods than older shoppers do.
+Meal delivery kits fill a niche enabling young home cooks to embrace cooking from scratch without devoting precious time to menu-planning, tedious grocery shopping, and recipe trial and error.

-Food habits help define family dynamics in the US, and vice versa.
+Food habits help define family dynamics in the US and vice versa.
 That means effective food innovation must account for hectic modern lifestyles.
 Home food delivery represents the ultimate shopping convenience, so the once unheard-of meal kit category has exploded into a mainstream method for putting food on the table.
 Yet the industry has already undergone significant transformations during the relatively short time meal delivery kits have been available.
 As the niche matures, the original meal kit sales model, built on direct home delivery, may itself be losing favor to in-person kit pick-up.

 Learning Meal Kit Lessons